 In this paper, we consider the problem of a monopolist selling a single product in a finite selling season $T$.
 The seller has a fixed inventory $x$ at the beginning and no recourse actions on the inventory can be made during the selling season.
-During the selling season, demand of this product arrives according to a Poisson process with intensity at time $t$ being $\lambda_t$ where $\lambda_t$ is the instantaneous demand rate at time $t$.
-In our model, we assume that $\lambda_t$ is solely determined by the price offered at time $t$, that is, we can write $\lambda_t=\lambda(p(t))$ as a function of $p(t)$.
-At time $T$, the sales will be terminated and there is no salvage cost for the remaining items (As shown in \cite{gallego1}, the zero salvage cost assumption is without loss of generality)
+During the selling season, customers arrive according to a Poisson process with an instantaneous demand rate $\lambda_t$ at any time $t$.
+In our model, we assume that $\lambda_t$ is solely determined by the price offered at time $t$, that is, we can write $\lambda_t=\lambda(p(t))$ where $p(t)$ is the price at time $t$.
+At time $T$, the sales will be terminated and there is no salvage value for the remaining items (as shown in \cite{gallego1}, the zero salvage value assumption is without loss of generality).